Bronx County Bird Club: Formation

+Locations

 The members purchased a used Buick which they used to travel to birding locations, with sewer outfalls and garbage dumps as popular destinations.
-They found, for example, four snowy owls feeding on rats at the Hunts Point Dump.
+They found, for example, "four snowy owls feeding on rats" at the Hunts Point Dump.
 The BCBC did not limit itself to observing in the Bronx.
-In 1931, for example, they were reported to have made several trips to Putnam County.
+In 1931 they were reported to have made several trips to Putnam County.
 The club members took over 40,000 photographs covering 400 species of birds.

-A last BCBC meeting was held in early 1978 at Fort Myers, Florida, with surviving club members travelling from Florida, New York, Wisconsin, and Antarctica.
+The last BCBC meeting was held in early 1978 at Fort Myers, Florida after it was made known that Kassoy was terminally ill.
+Club members attended from Florida, New York, Wisconsin, and Antarctica.
+The meeting lasted three days, and included a field trip to the Darling National Wildlife Refuge.
+Roger Tory Peterson was elected permanent president and Joseph Hickey permanent secretary.

 Christmas census

-In 1922, the club participated for the first time in the annual Christmas census run by the Audubon Society.
-They observed 35 species in Pelham Bay, Van Cortlandt, and Bronx parks.
-In the 1923 census, they found 26 species.
-1925 yielded 67.
-In 1926 it was 83, with 87 in 1927 and 93 in 1929.
+In 1922, the club participated for the first time in the annual Christmas census run by the Audubon Society, recording 35 species in Pelham Bay, Van Cortlandt, and Bronx parks that year.
+The BCBC recorded more species each subsequent census; 26 species in 1923, 67 in 1925, 83 in 1926, 87 in 1927 and 93 in 1929.
 In 1934, the club spotted 97 species, reported to be one more than they had the previous year.
 By the group's twelfth census in 1935, 107 species were seen.
 In later years, the Queens County Bird Club were rivals in the competition.

 The club introduced a new technique, with teams of two or three assigned to survey specific areas.
 This proved to be a successful strategy, with the BCBC observing more species in the eastern US than any other team for three consecutive years.
 The 1935 total of 107 species was the first time any census participant had ever found more than 100.
 Initially called the Bronx County Christmas Bird Count, the boundary lines were redrawn in 1940 to include lower Westchester County and renamed the Bronx-Westchester Christmas Bird Count.
 The last BCBC member to participate in a Christmas count was Richard Herbert in 1956.